-• We consumed 28% less energy in 2020 than in the previous year.
-This decrease is attributed to suspending our operations at El Cubo, completing work at two sites at Guanaceví that required pumping and other energy services, and the one-month suspension of all operations in April due to the pandemic.
-During the year emissions for all our operations, which allows us to identify areas for improvement.
+emissions for all our operations, which allows us to identify areas for improvement.
 We monitor both direct (Scope 1) and indirect (Scope 2) emissions.
 Our ESG Performance Tables provides metrics for the past three years.

 Our two main energy uses at our operations are electricity and fuel for transport.
-Stationary energy is comprised of purchased electricity (all of our operations draw from state power grids), diesel fuel for generators and vehicles, and natural gas for the smelting furnaces at Guanaceví.
+Stationary energy is comprised of purchased electricity (all of our operations draw from state power grids), diesel fuel for vehicles, and natural gas for the smelting furnaces at Guanaceví.

-Our maintenance teams are verv aware of the need to reduce electricity consumption.
+Our maintenance teams are very aware of the need to reduce electricity consumption.
 They review efficiencies to determine the capacity needed for the equipment in order to optimize electricity use.
 We also work with our contracted trucking companies to ensure efficient transport management; for example, by carrying the highest allowable loads and reducing the number of trips.

-we achieved a 9% reduction in energy intensity (from 0.58 to 0.53).

-• We realized a 34% reduction in absolute GHG emissions (from 73,886 to 48,542 tCO2e, and a 12% reduction in GHG intensity (from 0.77 to 0.64), closely tied to reducing electricity consumption, especially in Guanaceví.
-Electricidad (CFE).
+- We consumed 28% less energy in 2020 than in the previous year.
+This decrease is attributed to suspending our operations at El Cubo, completing work at two sites at Guanaceví that required pumping and other energy services, and the one-month suspension of all operations in April due to the pandemic.
+During the year - we achieved a 9% reduction in energy intensity (from 0.58 to 0.53). - We realized a 34% reduction in absolute GHG emissions (from 73,886 to 48,542 tCO2e, and a 12% reduction in GHG intensity (from 0.77 to 0.64), closely tied to reducing electricity consumption, especially in Guanaceví.